This Is TimberTech

 Terrain, Tropical, Legacy, TwinFinish, ReliaBoard, and DockSider can be cantilevered a maximum of 1”.
 ReliaBoard and Terrain can only be cantilevered on the ends.

-Do not use caulk to fasten TimberTech planks or to seal between any of our planks.
-This will impede the drainage of the plank and inhibit the natural expansion and contraction of the planks.
+Do not use caulk to fasten TimberTech boards or to seal between any of our boards.
+This will impede the drainage of the board and inhibit the natural expansion and contraction of the boards.

 We do not recommend painting or staining TimberTech decking.
 While it is possible to paint our uncapped composite boards, TimberTech cannot guarantee the performance of paint, stain, or other materials, applied to the product.
 For further information on painting or staining your TimberTech decking, refer to our Care and Cleaning Recommendations.